aorwall/moatless-tools/README.md

 # Code Blocks

 Code Blocks is a simplified variant of [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) implemented to simplify the handling of code read and written by a LLM.
-It is designed to assist in the process of code generation and manipulation, providing a structured way to handle code blocks.

 The two main use cases are merging of incomplete code written by the LLM and splitting up code for embedding and indexing in a vector store.

 ## Merging